cseanburns/personal_knowledge_mgmt/src/2-backup.md

 ## Introduction

-Many of us nowadays have multiple devices, like laptops and smartphones, and obviously, as we use those devices, those devices become filled with important files, settings, texts, and so forth that we probably don't want to lose.
-As a result, it's a good idea to back up these devices to help insure that we can restore our data if something happens to the device.
+Many of us nowadays have multiple devices, like laptops and smartphones, and as we use those devices, they become full with important files, photos, settings, texts, and so forth that we probably don't want to lose.
+As a result,
+it's a good idea to back up these devices to help insure that we can restore our data if something happens to the device.

-Unfortunately, methods to back up our data vary depending on the smartphone maker (Android, iPhone, etc) and laptop/desktop (Windows, Apple).
-We also have a variety of storage options, and the two biggest options are the cloud, like iCloud, Dropbox, Google Drive, and extra storage devices, like external hard drives or large data capacity USB drive.
+Unfortunately, methods to back up our data vary depending on the smartphone maker (Android, iPhone) and operating system (Windows, macOS, iOS).
+We also have a variety of storage options, and the two biggest options are the cloud, like iCloud, Dropbox, Google Drive, and extra storage devices, like external disk drives or large data capacity USB drive.

-In this lecture, I cover how to back up your phones and laptops/desktops for long term storage.
+In this lecture,
+I cover how to back up your phones and laptops/desktops for long term storage.

 ## Smartphones

 A good backup strategy to follow is to first backup your phone, either to the cloud or to your computer, and then back up your computer.
 This is because we sometimes will want to use our computers as backups for our phones.

-To get started, *The Washington Post* [has a couple of helpful][backupWashPost] videos on how to back up your iPhone or Android smartphones.
+To get started, *The Washington Post*
+[has a couple of helpful][backupWashPost] videos on how to back up your iPhone or Android smartphones.

 ## Macs

 For instructions on backing up your Mac, you should follow [Apple's instructions][macBackup], which shows you how to back up your device using Time Machine or iCloud.
 The instructions also show you how to restore your Mac from a backup, how to check your storage capacity, how to free up storage, and more.

 If you select to backup with Time Machine, you can select a backup disk, like an external hard drive or large data capacity USB drive.

 ## Windows

+For instructions on backing up your Windows computer, you should likewise start with
+[Microsoft's instructions][microsoftBackup].
-For instructions on backing up your Windows computer, you should likewise start with [Microsoft's instructions][microsoftBackup].
-The instructions at the prior link show how to backup for either Windows 10 or Windows 11.
-As with Macs, if you can elect to backup your files using an external disk or a cloud solution.
+The instructions at the link
+show how to backup for either Windows 10 or Windows 11.
+As with Macs,
+if you can elect to backup your files using an external disk or a cloud solution.
 Microsoft's instructions also cover how to restore your data if necessary.

 ## External Drives

 External hard drives are a great solution for backing up your system.
 Today's drives are relatively inexpensive.
 A 2TB external hard drive may cost as little as $60.
 The advantage of using an external hard drive is that you pay